Updated: September 2, 2022.

 A quick guide on the difference between HTTP and HTTPS (and how it relates to SEO).

 HTTPS is part of page experience signals that Google uses to quantify key areas of the user experience.
-Along with other signals such as Core Web Vitals, mobile-friendliness, safe browsing, and intrusive interstitials, HTTPS is also a vital search signal for measuring page experience.
+Along with other signals such as Core Web Vitals, mobile-friendliness, and intrusive interstitials, HTTPS is also a vital search signal for measuring page experience.

 HTTPS is a must for every website that wants to be trusted by both Google and its users.
 From this guide, you will learn about the difference between HTTP and HTTPS, the importance of HTTPS, the advantages and disadvantages of HTTP and HTTPS, HTTPS and its impact on SEO, and more.